OSGeo/gdal/doc/source/development/rfc/rfc94_field_precision_width_metadata.rst

  GPKG               N/A                                N/A
  CSV (from .csvt)   YES                                YES HANA               ?                                  ?
- FlatGeoBuf         ?                                  ?
+ FlatGeoBuf         NO                                 NO
- FileGDB            ?                                  ?
+ FileGDB            N/A                                N/A
- GML                ?                                  ?
+ GML                NO                                 NO
- MEM                ?                                  ?
+ MEM                N/A                                N/A
 ================== ================================== =====================